json-structure/primer-and-samples/json-structure-primer.md

       declared type.
 It's a more compact alternative to objects where the property names are replaced by the position in the tuple.
 Arrays or maps of tuples are especially useful for time-series data.
+    - **Choice:** A discriminated union of types, where one of the types is selected based on a discriminator property.
+The `choice` keyword is used to define the union and the `selector` property is used to specify the discriminator property.
 - **Namespaces:** Namespaces are a formal part of the schema language, allowing for more modular and deterministic schema definitions.
 Namespaces are used to scope type definitions.